PX4/PX4-Autopilot/nuttx/configs/pic32-starterkit/README.txt

        CONFIG_PIC32MX_FCEPRIO        - Flash Control Event
        CONFIG_PIC32MX_USBPRIO        - USB

   PIC32MXx specific device driver settings.
-NOTE:  For the Sure board, UART2 is brought out to the DB9 connector and serves as the serial console.
+NOTE:  For the Ethernet starter kit, there is no RS-232 connector (even with the MEB).
+See discussion above ("") for information about how you can configure an external MAX2232 board to get a serial console.

     CONFIG_UARTn_SERIAL_CONSOLE - selects the UARTn for the console and ttys0 (default is the UART0).